pyth-network/pyth-gitbook/token-holders/staking-rules.md

 3. When a user requests to unlock their Pyth tokens, the tokens will go into cooldown at the end of the current epoch and will be withdrawable after one full epoch.

 Examples:
-- Daniel requests to lock his tokens in epoch 1, his tokens will become **Locked** on epoch 2.
+- Daniel requests to lock his tokens in epoch 1, his tokens will become locked on epoch 2.
 - Alice requests to unlock her tokens during epoch 1.
-Her tokens will become **Unlocked** at the start of epoch 3 and only then will she be able to withdraw them.
+Her tokens will become unlocked at the start of epoch 3 and only then will she be able to withdraw them.